 Q. 2.
-What motivated you to go for EPFO in the first place, given the fact that you were more inclined towards the civil services.
+What motivated you to go for EPFO in the first place, given the fact that you were more inclined towards civil services?

 Q. 3.
 What about those students or that section who have never attempted UPSC, but still want to appear for this exam or trying for this exam?

 Ans.
-You can be anyone, from commerce graduate to a someone aiming for SSC and clear this exam.
+You can be anyone, from a commerce graduate to someone aiming for SSC, and clear this exam.
 All candidates must do their SWOT analysis.
 The strengths or weaknesses assessment is very crucial because, for example, I was never good at Science and Tech after 10.
-I have never studied science until the UPSC days.
-I knew it that I cannot compete against engineers and find people from science background.
+I have never studied science until my UPSC days.
+I knew it that I cannot compete against engineers and find people from a science background.
 So you can’t leave topics that you have not mastered during your academics.
 There can be a lot of unpredictability in the papers and you need to be prepared for all situations.
-I’ve discussed with other aspirants also that you don’t have to be a PhD at every topic to go by the previous year questions.
-I was, going through the previous question papers and observed this interesting thing, that there was one question on books by Dr. BR Ambedkar in both the 2017 EO exam as well as the 2116 EPFC Exam.
+I’ve discussed with other aspirants also that you don’t have to be a Ph.D. in every topic to go by the previous year’s questions.
+I was, going through the previous question papers and observed this interesting thing, there was one question on books by Dr. BR Ambedkar in both the 2017 EO exam as well as the 2116 EPFC Exam.
 There are similarities and you have to be very aware even during the exam.
 Also, you have to make the best use of the knowledge that you already have.
 You cannot study everything.

 Q. 4.
-What is your message for aspirant who are weak in few sections and very good in few?
+What is your message for aspirants who is weak in a few sections and very good in a few?
 How do they leverage their strengths?

 Ans.
 See, you cannot leave any topic totally unprepared.
 So I have some of my friends.
 They pulled my leg saying, “how have you not studied anything for industrial relations”.
 Now as I have on multiple occasions mentioned it, I was a commerce student.
 So even if I wasn’t prepared for industrial relations separately, I have in the back of my head some lectures, some random a teacher teaching that 10 years or 12 years ago.
 So if you are not a commerce graduate, then you will have to invest those resources.
 Similarly, a science student can afford to not study 6-10 NCERT books.
 Because as people jokingly say that this is the unpredictable Public Service Commission.
 Competition id getting tougher and you cannot leave any topic totally unprepared.

 Ans.
 In Accounts, my brief analysis says that it’s not very in-depth, but conceptual questions that are asked in EPFO.
 But on the other hand, for some topics in GS, you’ll not find any info in books written for SSE and Bank exam.
-So in common sections like history, polity, economy, geography, current affairs you have to go all out.
-For those of you who are from non UPSC background, your competition is against people who are preparing for civil services.
+So in common sections like history, polity, economy, geography, and current affairs, you have to go all out.
+For those of you who are from non-UPSC backgrounds, your competition is against people who are preparing for civil services.
 And you should know that at least half of the people I know who are preparing for civil services are preparing for EPFO.
-So you need to go in-depth in these topics.
+So you need to go in-depth on these topics.

-One way to do that is the summary sections of textbooks like NCERT, NIOS.
-So the important Congress sessions, important revolts, important societies, other important indexes and more are summarised and are ready to be consumed as it is.
+One way to do that is through the summary sections of textbooks like NCERT and NIOS.
+So the important Congress sessions, important revolts, important societies, other important indexes, and more are summarised and are ready to be consumed as it is.